UNITED STATES

 Changes in estimates and assumptions related to our arrangements accounted for using the cost-to-cost method are recorded using the cumulative catch-up method of accounting.
 These changes are primarily adjustments to the estimated profitability for our long-term programs where we provide component inventory management, supply chain logistics programs, and/or repair services.

-For the three-month period ended August 31, 2023, we recognized favorable and (unfavorable) cumulative catch-up adjustments of $
+For the three-month period ended August 31, 2024, we recognized favorable cumulative catch-up adjustments of $

 Contract Assets and Liabilities